 - Provide clean drinkable water and food for your pets.
 Food should be nutritional, palatable and free from contamination.

 - Don’t leave your pet in the car.
 Your pet can quickly suffer brain damage or die from heatstroke or suffocation when trapped in high temperatures.
 Even on warm days, the temperature in a parked car can reach 120 degrees in a matter of minutes even with the car windows partially open.
 Also, thousands of pets are stolen each year from unattended cars.

-Tip 2: Don’t allow your dog to ride in the back of your truck as results can be tragic.
+- Don’t allow your dog to ride in the back of your truck.
 Sudden stops, starts or turns can toss your pet onto the roadway.
 At high speeds, wind blowing in your dog’s ears can irritate mucous membranes causing infections, trauma or permanent damage to the ear.
 Additionally, blowing pieces of debris or insects can lodge into your animal’s eyes or nasal passages.

-Tip 5: It is not recommended to place dogs on tethers.
+- Do not place dogs on tethers.
 It is abnormally restrictive and stressful.
 This often results in health and temperament problems.

 - by Public Safety (Police)